 There is “no one-size-fits-all” when it comes to the sport.
 Contrasts always exist.
 Preference and style of play of a manager can dictate the size of the team on-field.
 Jose Mourinho is known for having a fondness for tall, strong players down the center of his team.

 In contrast, Pep Guardiola opts for smaller, more agile players to operate in his possession-based, intense pressing tactical system.
 There is a role for everyone on a soccer field.
+For more useful guides, see the articles below or visit our home page.

 Who is the tallest player in the world?
 Simon Block Jorgensen – a Dutch goalkeeper who plays for the Danish club, Dulwich Hamlet Football Club.
 He is 6ft 10½”.